skvadrik/re2c/src/examples/example_05.rst

 * Conditions are connected: transitions are allowed between the final states of one condition and the start state of another condition (but not between inner states of different conditions).
   The generated code starts with dispatch.
-  Actions can either jump to the initial dispatch or jump directly to any condition.
+  Actions can either jump to the initial dispatch or jump directly to a condition.

 * The ``<*>`` rule is merged to all conditions (low priority).